-At Essex we teach the law that matters.
-We are freer, more daring and more experimental than many traditional law schools and our Human Rights Centre is a recognised international leader.
+At Essex, you'll join a Law School that's freer, more daring and more experimental than many traditional law schools, and have access to our renowned Human Rights Centre which is a recognised international leader.

 Essex Law School is committed to providing an education that is both relevant and responsive to the demands of a changing society.
 We're excited for you to join a Law School that has a buzzing international community of students and staff.
 Our global outlook will encourage you to develop cross-cultural perspectives and insights into law and justice around the world.

 The Law and access to justice affect every part of human life, from cybercrime and identity fraud to protecting minority rights and responding to the climate crisis.
 Your course will explore a range of topics that are relevant to the challenges people face from across the world on a daily basis, and will prepare you for an exciting career, wherever it may lead you (and there are many, many options).